CEI-lab/ece3400-2017/docs/Grading/Semester_Score.md

 In lab 2, the first 15 points are scored by:

-* 2 points: For correct FFT analysis
+* 2 points: Correct FFT analysis
-* 2 points: For good amplifier circuit
+* 2 points: Working amplifier circuit
-* 3 points: To distinguish a 660Hz tone
+* 3 points: Distinguish a 660Hz tone
-* 2 points: For a good IR sensor circuit
+* 2 points: Working IR sensor circuit
-* 3 points: To distinguish an IR treasure blinking at 300 and 400 Hz
+* 3 points: Distinguish an IR treasure blinking at 300 and 400 Hz
-* 3 points: For merging your code nicely
+* 3 points: Nicely merged code

 In lab 3, the first 15 points are scored by:

-* 1 point for reading external inputs to FPGA
+* 1 point: Reading external inputs to FPGA
-* 1 point for correctly updating a 4-bit array dependent on the inputs
+* 1 point: Correctly updating a 4-bit array dependent on the inputs
-* 2 points for drawing one box on the screen
+* 2 points: Drawing one box on the screen
-* 4 points for mapping external inputs to four different outputs on the screen
+* 4 points: Mapping external inputs to four different outputs on the screen
-* 1 point for outputting a signal from the FPGA to the speaker
+* 1 point: Connecting the FPGA output to the speaker
-* 2 points for outputting a square wave to the speaker
+* 2 points: Outputting a square wave to the speaker
-* 4 points for outputting a tune of at least three different frequencies to the speaker
+* 4 points: Outputting a tune of at least three different frequencies to the speaker

 In lab 4, the first 15 points are scored by:

-* 2 points for sending information wirelessly between Arduino's
+* 2 points: Sending information wirelessly between Arduino's
-* 2 points for sending the entire maze wirelessly
+* 2 points: Sending the entire maze wirelessly
-* 3 points for updating the maze array, dependent only on the updated robot information
+* 3 points: Updating the maze array, dependent only on the updated robot information
-* 1 point for displaying a full 4-by-5 grid array on the screen
+* 1 point: Displaying a full 4-by-5 grid array on the screen
-* 3 points for communicating maze information from the Arduino to the FPGA
+* 3 points: Communicating maze information from the Arduino to the FPGA
-* 2 points to display the robot location on the screen
+* 2 points: Display the robot location on the screen
-* 2 points to differentiate what sites have been visited and which haven't on the screen
+* 2 points: Distinguish what sites have been visited and which haven't on the screen

 ## Grading of Milestones

 _Milestone 1 will be graded as follows:_

-* 2 points will be given for a robot that successfully follows a line
+* 2 points: A robot that successfully follows a line
-* 3 points will be given for a robot that successfully traverses a grid in a figure eight
+* 3 points: A robot that successfully traverses a grid in a figure eight
 * Up to 5 points will be given for implementation (related to the robustness of the solution and the speed of the robot)

 _Milestone 2 will be graded as follows:_